Sibiu General Information

 Taxis are still relatively inexpensive and widely available.

-Prices per km are marked on the outside of the car.
+Prices per km are marked on the front passenger door.

 Corso - 946